-To access two or more VM remote displays you have to enable the VRDP multiconnection mode (see chapter 7.1.7, Multiple VRDP connections, page 92).
+To access two or more remote VM displays you have to enable the VRDP multiconnection mode (see chapter 7.1.7, Multiple connections to the VRDP server, page 96).

 The RDP client can select the virtual monitor number to connect to using the domain logon parameter (-d).
-If the parameter ends with @ followed by a number, the VirtualBox RDP server interprets this number as the screen index.
+If the parameter ends with @ followed by a number, VirtualBox interprets this number as the screen index.
 The primary guest screen is selected with @1, the first secondary screen is @2, etc.

-The MS RDP6 client does not let you specify a separate domain name.
+The Microsoft RDP6 client does not let you specify a separate domain name.
 Instead, use domain\username in the Username: field - for example, @2\name. name must be supplied, and must be the name used to log in if the VRDP server is set up to require credentials.
 If it is not, you may use any text as the username.